 3. Shape each piece into a disc.
 Make it at least 1 inch tall.
 Flip the disc once, then cut it into 8 pieces.

 4. Place shaped scones over a parchment-lined baking sheet.
-If you forgot to preheat the oven, if you handled too much the dough, or if you're baking in a hot summer day, I recommend freezing the scones for 20 minutes.
+If you forgot to preheat the oven, handled too much the dough, or are baking in a hot summer day, I recommend freezing the scones for 20 minutes before baking.

 Follow all these tips to get extra tender scones:

-- All the wet ingredients needs to be extra cold for this recipe;
+- Wet ingredients need to be extra cold for this recipe;

 - Mix all the dry ingredients well before adding butter;

-- Careful to not overknead the dough.
-You only have to knead until everything is combined and no dry flour remains.
-Over-kneading makes a tough, crumbly scone;
+- Careful to not overmix the dough.
+You only have to knead until everything is combined and no spots of dry flour remains.

 - Keep your scones as cold as possible until they reach the oven.
-If you shape them but the oven is not hot enough, place the scones inside your fridge while you wait for your oven to preheat properly;
+If you shape them but the oven is not hot enough, place scones in the freezer while waiting for oven to preheat;

-- Bake the scones using the middle shelf, ALWAYS.
+- Bake the scones using the middle shelf.
 Do not bake more than 1 sheet at a time using different shelves;

-Thinking about freezing them?
+Wanna freeze them?
 To freeze baked scones, wait for them to cool completely.
-Then, place them in a freezer bag or airtight container.
+Then, wrap them in plastic wrap, making sure they are tightly sealed.
+Place wrapped scones in a freezer bag or airtight container.
 They're good for up to 3 months.

 To thaw after freezing, leave them for 1 hour on your counter or overnight inside your fridge, then use your oven or microwave to reheat.
 I prefer using the oven, and usually 6 minutes at 350°F are enough for me.